TeluadOat/backend-learning-journey/02-express/express-middleware/README.md

 - Learnt about morgan npm package, which could be useful for debugging during development and used for HTTP request logging.

 learnt the next() to call the in the app.use

+## Error handling
+Errors should be gracefully handled

+- error handling function works the same as other middleware functions, but with four arguments instead of three: (err, req, res, next).